What to Expect at the Children’s Center

-Members of our nursing staff check your child’s “vital signs” or temperature, heart rate, and breathing every four hours.
-We may check your child’s vital signs more often depending on the physician’s orders.
-Although we respect your child’s need for rest, we will monitor his/her condition throughout the night.
+Members of our nursing staff check your child’s “vital signs” or temperature, heart rate and breathing, every four hours.
+We may check your child’s vital signs more often depending on their physician’s orders.
+While we respect your child’s need for rest, we must monitor his or her condition throughout the night.
 We apologize for any inconvenience.

 You child’s condition may require a daily weight check.
-This is done between midnight and 6 a.m. along with vital signs.
+This is done between midnight and 6 am while vital signs are being taken.

 Physician’s Rounds & Lab Work

-Physician’s Rounds are in the morning and give you an opportunity to discuss any changes with the physician.
-Lab work is routinely ordered in the morning and usually needs to be completed early so results will be back in time for physicians’ morning rounds.
+Physician’s Rounds are in the morning and give you an opportunity to discuss any changes in your child’s condition or care with the physician.
+Lab work is routinely ordered in the morning and usually needs to be completed early, so results will be back in time for physicians’ morning rounds.

-Several different volunteers groups help entertain patients through a variety of activities.
-This fosters a friendly environment at the Children’s Center.
-Although the needs of every child differ with age and how well they are feeling, we hope your child will have the opportunity to benefit from these resources.
+We enlist the help of various volunteer groups to help patients feel as comfortable as possible during their time in the Children’s Center.
+Although the needs of every child differ with age and how they are feeling, we hope your child will have the opportunity to benefit from these resources.

-Volunteers provide activities such as art, reading, video game systems, and normal play opportunities at the bedside and in the playroom.
+Volunteers provide activities such as art, reading and normal play opportunities at the bedside and in the Playroom.
 We also have volunteers who bring their licensed therapy animals to the Children’s Center through the Animal Therapy Program.

-For additional information on accessing or volunteering within any of the above programs, please feel free to contact our volunteer services department at 850-431-5331.
+For additional information on accessing or volunteers within any of the above programs, please feel free to contact our volunteer services department at 850-431-5331.